Seven Oaks & Ross House Museum

 1866-1870

 Larsen immigrated from Norway to work for the HBC, and would become one of the first photographers in Red River.
 He photographed most of the famous figures in early Manitoba and his works are highly valued.
-He was also a notorious alcoholic and was accused of using his photo lab to make counterfeit currency.
+He was also a notorious alcoholic and brawler who was accused of using his photo lab to make counterfeit currency.

 Picture